-- Collect the student booklets. - Complete the back cover of the booklet for students who: - o were absent or otherwise did not participate; - o were unable to complete the assessment day: - o used a documented adaptation during the assessment; - o used a scribe; ensure the writing task(s) have been labelled "scribed." - If student writing has been completed using technology, - o print the writing piece(s) and label with the student's name and provincial ID on each page; - o insert the page(s) loosely inside the front cover of the student's booklet no staples, paper clips, glue, or tape; - o delete digital versions from all locations including Google Drive. - Keep all student booklets in a secure location until they are required for the next day of the assessment. - Arrange a make-up assessment session for students who were absent (refer to Absences and Make-up Sessions, page 8).
+- Collect the student booklets. - Complete the back covers of the booklets for students who: - were absent or otherwise did not participate; - were unable to complete the assessment day; - o used a documented adaptation during the assessment; - o used a scribe ensure the writing task(s) have been labelled "scribed." - If student writing has been completed using technology, - o print the writing piece(s) and label with the student's name and provincial ID on each page; - o insert the page(s) loosely inside the front cover of the student's booklet - no staples, glue, tape, or paperclips; - o delete digital versions from all locations including Google Drive. - Keep all student booklets in a secure location until they are required for the next day of the assessment. - Arrange a make-up assessment session for students who were absent (page 9).